-East of the Empire, across the isthmus that touches the bottom of Venisia's crescent, sits a land of vast desert.
+East of the Empire, across the isthmus that once connected the bottom of Venisia's crescent.
+Sits a land of vast desert and mountain ranges.
 Its people are as ancient and storied as the Empire itself.
-Natural travelers and explorers, they've traded with the Empire since the days of its conception.
+Natural travelers and explorers, they've traded with the Empire and the lands beyond since the days of its conception.
 Unique to Avsolom, they've never had an official unified government or ruling body aside from when they were under Imperial control.
 Home to diverse groups of primarily nomadic people, the power structure is in a constant state of upheaval and the lands have been dubbed The Cathwa Nation.

 Life among the peoples of Cathwa is uniquely free.
 People choose their own families and vocations.
 Without government there are no written laws or enforcement that hold sway across the continent.
 Criminal activities, such as theft and murder, are dealt with accordingly from community to community.
 Though certain groups may choose not to take from or inflict harm upon one another, they hold no expectations of others.
 Any existence you can make for yourself is an acceptable one, some choose lives of servitude in exchange for protection and sustenance among the desert people.